cis1912/website/content/lectures/lec02.md

 $ cd website/static/demos/node_demo
 ```

+First, take a look at the different files in `node_demo` to get a sense of how package dependencies are being managed and how the Docker Container is configured.
+Within the Dockerfile there are descriptions of every command explaining their purpose, definitely read through this and as it will be helpful when you write your own Dockerfile for the homework!

 Before we carry on to modifying the application, there is a little nuance in the Dockerfile that we should underscore.
-Taking a look inside the Dockerfile, note that we copy over the `packagae.json` and `package-lock.json` files before installing our dependencies:
+Taking a look inside the Dockerfile, note that we copy over the `package.json` and `package-lock.json` files before installing our dependencies:

 ```
-# Copy over package.json and packaage-lock.json (these files
+# Copy over package.json and package-lock.json (these files
 # contain the necessary dependencies for our project)
 COPY package*.json ./